civilKaos82/ruby-drill-destructive-methods-challenge/README.md

 Now we'll write a more dangerous version:  `destroy_message!`.
 This method will behave the same as `destroy_message` except that this dangerous method will have a side effect:  it's destructive and permanently modifies its argument (see Figure 3).

 Again, some tests have been provided.

+### Release 2: Don't Repeat Yourself and Other Refactoring
+We have two methods that behave almost identically.
+This could result in us repeating ourselves.
+Are our methods implementing the same logic?
+Let's take a moment to refactor our code, making it DRY and generally improving its quality.

+*Note:* Equivalent methods like these are often written so that one of the methods relies on its pair for the basic behavior.

 ## Conclusion